 The destination user must exist in the tenant.

-Restoring from a deleted user to a deleted user is not supported.
+The system does not support restoring from a deleted user to a deleted user.

 Further reading Prerequisites for MSP360 Backup for M365/Google